Support Centre

 4. Key Definitions

-Health data: Under the SPDI Rules, there is no definition of 'health data'.
+Health data: There is no definition of 'health data' in the Act.

 5. Legal Bases